Continuing Education Activity

 Absolute contraindications to caudal anesthesia include patient/guardian refusal, localized infection over the insertion site, severe coagulopathy, increased intracranial pressure, and allergy to medications used for the procedure.
 Increased intracranial pressure can potentially predispose to herniation by further increasing intracranial pressure after epidural injection.

 Relative contraindications are more diverse.
 Spinal stenosis confers an increased risk of neurologic complications after a neuraxial technique.
 Hypovolemic patients are at an increased risk of hypotensive responses due to the vasodilatory effects of the neuraxial technique.
 While severe coagulopathy is an absolute contraindication to neuraxial techniques, less severe coagulopathies merit further discussion.
-The most up to date guidelines for neuraxial techniques in the setting of thromboprophylaxis or anticoagulation can be referenced from the American Society of Regional Anesthesia.
+The most up-to-date guidelines for neuraxial techniques in the setting of thromboprophylaxis or anticoagulation can be referenced from the American Society of Regional Anesthesia.
 Systemic infection can be considered a relative contraindication to any epidural technique, due to both the theoretical risk of seeding the epidural space and the risk of vasodilation contributing to hemodynamic instability.
 However, neuraxial techniques are safe to perform once a patient has demonstrated a response to antibiotic therapy.
 In the pediatric population, other contraindications that require consideration include a pilonidal cyst, sacral anomalies (such as previous meningomyelocele), or spinal dysraphism (such as tethered cord syndrome).

 The following equipment is required to perform a caudal epidural block.

 Ultrasound can assist in caudal epidural placement in pediatric or adult patients.
-A study by Shin et al. demonstrated that identification of the sacral hiatus by ultrasound facilitated the completion of caudal epidural placement.
+A study by Shin et al. demonstrated that identification of the sacral hiatus by ultrasound facilitated the completion of the caudal epidural placement.

 The gold standard for a successful caudal epidural block is fluoroscopy-guided.
 However, this is rarely performed in an operating room environment due to impracticality and radiation exposure to both the patient and providers.